 Residential / Commercial Energy Storage: Converts DC power generated by photovoltaic systems or stored in batteries into AC power for self-consumption or grid connection.

-Industrial and Communication Applications: Serves as the core component of uninterruptible power supply (UPS) systems, ensuring power supply to critical loads during utility power outages.
+Industrial and Communication Applications: Acts as a core component of uninterruptible power supply (UPS) systems, ensuring power supply to key loads during mains power outages.